evilrobotindustries/nifty-generator/README.md

 #### Step 2
 Enter the URL to the metadata of the first token (e.g. http://localhost:8787/metadata/1) into the input box and then browse through the collection.

+## Deployment

+The `deploy` command allows you to update the generated metadata to point to wherever the media files are hosted.
+Simply provide the base uri value as a command line option.

+Basic usage:

+    ng deploy /path/to/source/directory --base-uri ipfs://SomEIpFSHash/

+A full listing of all available options can be found using:

+    ng deploy --help